Allied Democratic Forces: Mukulu's release and creation of the Salaf Foundation

+Formation of the ADF

-The ADF was formed as merger of several rebel factions, including the Allied Democratic Movement, the National Army for the Liberation of Uganda (NALU), the Uganda Muslim Liberation Army, and militant members of the Tablighi Jamaat movement.
-The main figure of the group was Jamil Mukulu, a former Catholic who converted to Islam.
+The ADF was formally formed in 1995 as a merger of several rebel factions, including the Allied Democratic Movement, the National Army for the Liberation of Uganda (NALU), and militant members of the Tablighi Jamaat movement.
+The new coagulate called itself ADF/NALU.
 The members were largely from central Uganda, in particular Iganga, Masaka, and Kampala, and portray themselves as religious crusaders.

-Beyond this vaguely stated religious ideology and statements that the government discriminates against Tablighis, the ADF has given few coherent rationales for their insurgency.
-The ADF chose western Uganda apparently for three reasons: terrain that is ideal for a rural insurgency, proximity to the DRC where the rebels could set up bases and recruit fighters, and the presence of some Ugandan ethnic groups unfriendly to the government that could offer assistance.
-It received support from the government of Sudan, which was engaged in disputes with the government of Uganda.
+Operations

+Post-establishment attacks in the late 1990s

+The ADF launched its first notable attack in November 1996 in Uganda.
+They used the Rwenzori Mountains in western Uganda as their primary theater.
+Between 1997 and 2000, rebels destabilized numerous Ugandan districts including Kasese Bundibugyo, Kabarole, and Kyenjojo, displacing large swaths of the population.

 Low-level operations in the early 2000s

 Since the 2000s, the ADF has shown no commitment to its original goal of creating an Islamic state except to use it as a narrative to unite its members.
 By the late 2000s, its leaders had ceased making public proclamations, avoided media and harshly punished runaways.
 With their methods, the leadership managed to minimize any interactions that might reveal its objectives and activities.
 This worked to their advantage, allowing them to survive despite repeated military attacks.

 While in-depth research explores the group's early years in Uganda, there has been hardly any in-depth academic analysis on its activities since it resurfaced in the Congo in 2010.
 Per Kristof Titeca, the lack of knowledge has also been exploited by some political players to craft the narratives for their own objectives.
 In general, the group increasingly intermingled with the local population during this time, with many fighters marrying locals.

-During March 2007, the Uganda People's Defence Force (UPDF) engaged incursive ADF groups in multiple firefights, killing at least 46 in Bundibugyo and Mubende districts.
-The biggest battle occurred on 27 March, when the UPDF faced an estimated 60 ADF troops, killing 34, including three senior commanders.
-The UPDF claimed to have retrieved numerous weapons as well as documents that tied the ADF to the Lord's Resistance Army (LRA).

-On 13 April 2007, the UPDF and ADF engaged in an intense battle inside the Semuliki National Park, near the upscale Semliki Lodge tourist destination.

-Ceasefire and amnesty talks between the government of Uganda and the ADF were held in Nairobi starting in May 2008.
-Negotiations were complicated by the fragmentation of the ADF's leadership.
-Non-combatant dependents of the ADF were repatriated to Uganda by the International Organization for Migration (IOM).
-At least 48 ADF fighters surrendered and were given amnesty.
-As the threat from the LRA in the DRC waned, the UPDF put increasing focus on the ADF as a reason for UPDF personnel to remain in the DRC.